 Not only that, but we also invite all developers and publishers experiencing problems with chargebacks to use our G2A.Pay payment solution for their stores.
 It’s free and we guarantee 100% security of payments and cover all expenses associated with chargebacks, preventing any losses from our partners’ side.

-G2A.Pay is a payment service for retailers that allows for customers to pay in various ways—like credit cards, PayPal, etc. Their service has already got all the deals in places from places like Visa, all you do as a retailer is pay to have the service on your site for customers to use.
+G2A.Pay is a payment service for retailers that allows customers to pay in various ways—like credit cards, PayPal, etc. Their service has already got all the deals in places from places like Visa, all you do as a retailer is pay to have the service on your site for customers to use.
 G2A takes a percentage of your sales in payment for using the service.
-Many, including tinyBuild, see this as exploitation of a problem G2A has done nothing to prevent.
+Many, including tinyBuild, see this as an exploitation of a problem G2A has done nothing to prevent.

 In summary, tinyBuild doesn’t feel like cooperating with G2A for a few reasons.
 G2A has been very aggressive in trying to discredit tinyBuild’s claims, haven’t told them the whole story (e.g. the 200 auctions being suspended), tinyBuild feels as though the three day ultimatum is an attempt at blackmail, and G2A has a seedy history.
 So G2A has been incredibly difficult to work with, making tinyBuild feel less than inclined to work with them (give them a list of suspicious keys).
 To top it all off, that quote from Kanobu seems to suggest that G2A’s only real offer of help is to offer a service, G2A.Pay, which would make G2A some cash, to deal with a problem they’ve helped create and done nothing to prevent.